 If a little is good a lot is not necessarily better.

-Nonsurgical facial rejuvenation is not a substitute for facial surgery
+Injectables are not a substitute for surgery

 Neurotoxins such as Botox®, Xeomin, and Dysport®, fillers including Belotero®, Radiesse®, Restylane®, Juvederm, facial resurfacing and other non-invasive skin treatments basically accomplish something very different than surgery.
 Simply put, surgery lifts and repositions, the other modalities address volume, lines and wrinkles.
 They can be used alone or as a compliment to surgery.
 Being under the impression that fillers can substitute for surgery, or that having surgery can take the place of fillers is an incorrect notion.
 Fillers can potentially delay surgery but cannot eclipse it altogether once the aging process reaches a certain point.